 University of Utah's Museum of History Research Curator William Newmark said, "We are in the midst of the world's sixth major extinction event.
 Passage of ecosystem protection bills like NREPA is one of the most effective ways of reducing species loss in western North America."

 King continued, "NREPA saves money, creates jobs - let me say that again; CREATES JOBS!! - and protects an ecosystem that includes headwaters of the Pacific Ocean, Gulf of Mexico, and Hudson Bay.
-Without the core habitat and biological corridors designated by NREPA, species such as grizzly bears and wolves will be lost.
+Without critical core habitats and crucial biological corridors designated by NREPA, endangered species such as grizzly bears and wolves will be lost.

 "Private land is NOT affected by NREPA; grazing and existing mining claims are NOT changed; and environmentally-sustainable logging outside roadless areas will continue," King concluded.